 - That price fluctuates on a daily basis, based on what’s going on in the market.
 That means the price can increase or decrease in value.

 - If it increases, you have a gain.
 If it decreases, that means you have a loss.

 Here’s a simple example:

-Let’s say you bought $10 worth of shares in an ETF on Stash (say Roll With Buffett or Blue Chips).
+Let’s say you bought $10 worth of shares in an Investment* on Stash.
 If the value of those shares increase to $15, you have an unrealized gain of $5.
 If that same value decreases to $3, you have an unrealized loss of $7.